Revolver (Beatles album): Innovations

-Author Mark Brend writes that, with Revolver, the Beatles advanced Meek's strategy of employing the recording studio as a musical instrument and "formalized this approach into what is now an accepted option for pop music making".
+Mark Brend writes that, with Revolver, the Beatles advanced Meek's strategy of employing the recording studio as a musical instrument and "formalized this approach into what is now an accepted option for pop music making".
 A key production technique they used was automatic double tracking (ADT), which EMI technical engineer Ken Townsend invented on 6 April.
 This technique employed two linked tape recorders to automatically create a doubled vocal track.
 The standard method had been to double the vocal by singing the same piece twice onto a multitrack tape, a task Lennon particularly disliked.
 The Beatles were delighted with the invention, and used it extensively on Revolver.
 ADT soon became a standard pop production technique, and led to related developments such as the artificial chorus effect.

 The band's most experimental work during the sessions was channelled into the first song they attempted, "Tomorrow Never Knows".
 Lennon sang his vocal for the song through the twin revolving speakers inside a Leslie cabinet, which was designed for use with a Hammond organ.
 The effect was employed throughout the initial take of the song but only during the second half of the remake.
-According to author Andy Babiuk, "Tomorrow Never Knows" marked the first time that a vocal was recorded using a microphone wired into the input of a Leslie speaker.
-Much of the backing track for the song consists of a series of prepared tape loops, an idea that originated from McCartney, who, influenced by the work of avant-garde artists such as Karlheinz Stockhausen, regularly experimented with magnetic tape and musique concrète techniques.
+According to Andy Babiuk, "Tomorrow Never Knows" marked the first time that a vocal was recorded using a microphone wired into the input of a Leslie speaker.
+Much of the backing track for the song consists of a series of prepared tape loops, an idea that originated with McCartney and was influenced by the work of avant-garde artists such as Karlheinz Stockhausen who regularly experimented with magnetic tape and musique concrète techniques.
 The Beatles each prepared loops at home, and a selection of these sounds were then added to the musical backing of "Tomorrow Never Knows".
 The process was carried out live, with multiple tape recorders running simultaneously, and some of the longer loops extending out of the control room and down the corridor.